Shopify/polaris/src/components/EmptyState/README.md

 - Explain the steps merchants need to take to activate a product or feature
 - Use illustrations thoughtfully as outlined in our [illustration guidelines](https://polaris.shopify.com/design/illustrations)
 - Use only one primary call-to-action button
+- Provide extra spacing at the bottom of an empty state that is within content (card, modal, or navigation) to match the image that was passed into the component with a white space above it of 40px

 ---